AlexeyKhrabrov/jitserver-benchmarks/README.md

 This should take up to a few minutes, and will produce the main graphs under `./results/plots/`, as well as a larger and more detailed additional set of graphs and `summary.txt` files (containing e.g. percentage differences in various performance metrics between JIT compilation modes) for each experiment under `./results/`.

+Note that `all_results.sh` generates the plots as presented in the paper - with a single legend per figure (not per plot), and with the same Y axis scale for "cold" and "warm" configurations in "single" and "density" experiments.
+Please see the source code to modify the options that control this behaviour.
+The plot image format is also configurable; the default is PNG.

 ## Environment used in our evaluation

 We performed the evaluation described in our paper in a private cluster of 11 machines as described below.
-We will provide remote access to the cluster via ssh.
-Please reach out to the authors via HotCRP for access instructions and credentials.
-We also provide an archive with the logs from running the full set of experiments reported in the paper (`logs.tar.xz` in the `jitserver-benchmarks` repository).

-Our cluster consists of 8 machines of type A (see below), and 3 additional less powerful machines of type B that were used to run the workload generator (which could be run on the same hardware as the other components without affecting the results).
+The cluster consists of 8 machines of type A (see below), and 3 additional less powerful machines of type B that were used to run the workload generator (which could be run on the same hardware as the other components without affecting the results).
 The description of the performance experiments and their setup (e.g. what components run on what machines) can be found in the paper.

 Type A machines hardware details:
-- CPU: 16-core (32 hyperthreads) AMD EPYC 7302P
+- CPU: 16-core (32 hyperthreads) AMD EPYC 7302P;
-- memory: 256 GB DDR4 2666 MHz
+- memory: 256 GB DDR4 2666 MHz;
-- motherboard: TYAN S8021
+- motherboard: TYAN S8021;
-- storage: 2x Samsung NVMe SSD SM981/PM981 in RAID0
+- storage: 2x Samsung NVMe SSD SM981/PM981 in RAID0;
-- NIC: Intel 10G X550T
+- NIC: Intel 10G X550T.

 Type B machines hardware details:
-- CPU: 14-core (28 hyperthreads) Intel Xeon E5-2680
+- CPU: 14-core (28 hyperthreads) Intel Xeon E5-2680;
-- memory: 128 GB DDR4 2400 MHz
+- memory: 128 GB DDR4 2400 MHz;
-- motherboard: ASUS X99-E-10G WS
+- motherboard: ASUS X99-E-10G WS;
-- storage: Samsung SSD 850 EVO
+- storage: Samsung SSD 850 EVO;
-- NIC: Intel 10G X550T
+- NIC: Intel 10G X550T.

 The machines are connected with a 10 Gbit/s Ethernet network with RTT latency of \~45 microseconds.
-We used the netem module in the Linux kernel to emulate additional latency in the range of up to \~8 milliseconds in some of the experiments.
+We used the `netem` module in the Linux kernel to emulate additional latency in the range of up to \~8 milliseconds in some of the experiments (`run_latency.py`).
 We also used a 100 Gbit/s Infiniband network (with Mellanox MT27800 ConnectX-5 NICs) for an additional latency data point of \~15 microseconds (which is not very important for the results, thus the use of Infiniband is not necessary).

-Relevant software versions (including benchmarks) are as follows: Ubuntu 18.04.2; Linux kernel 4.19.49; Docker 19.03.6; JDK 1.8.0_292; JMeter 3.3; OpenLiberty 19.0; AcmeAir 2.0; MongoDB 4.4.6; DayTrader EE7; DB2 11.5; PetClinic 2.3.0; Spring Boot 2.3.3;
+Relevant software versions (including benchmarks) were as follows: Ubuntu 18.04.2; Linux kernel 4.19.49; Docker 19.03.6; JDK 1.8.0_292; JMeter 3.3; OpenLiberty 19.0; AcmeAir 2.0; MongoDB 4.4.6; DayTrader EE7; DB2 11.5; PetClinic 2.3.0; Spring Boot 2.3.3.